blechschmidt/masswhois/README.md

 Run `cargo build --release` within the cloned folder.
 The resulting `masswhois` binary will be stored in `target/release/`.

 ## State of development
-Currently, MassWhois is in an early stage of development and the only supported objects are domains.
+Currently, MassWhois is in an early stage of development and the only supported objects are domains and AS numbers.

 ### Todo
 Support is highly wanted.